ufelgen/capstone-project/README.md

 ---

 You are learning a language but don't want to carry books around?
-You are using a flashcards app but are struggling with grammar?
+You are already using a flashcards app but are struggling with grammar?
 Look no further, flashcards extreme is here to help you learn more efficiently!

 **With this app you can**